jordiyapz/project-buddhavamsa/README.md

 After 49 days spent near Bodhi tree, Buddha Sumana flew to beautiful garden of Mekhala, 18 yojanas away, with His psychic power.
 He then turned The Wheel by preaching to Prince Sarana and Bhavitatta (who will be His chief disciple) with their 37 koṭi (370 million) of followers, along with three hundred million of ascetics who renounced with Him.
 After this first sermon, one trillion devas, humans, and Brahmās fully realized the Four Noble Truths.

 Another occasion when Buddha was near a mango tree, to subjugate the conceit of heretics, He performed The Twin Miracle and administered the Dhamma.
 Ten trillion beings realized the Four Noble Truth.
+This was the second.

 On the third assembly, Sumana Buddha expounded the Dhamma to humans, gods, and Brahmā in the hundred thousand world systems, instructing them on how to enter the cessation of perception and feeling, and nine trillion beings realized the Four Noble Truths.